-A twist on a childhood favorite this Copy Cat Hostess Zebra Cake is fun for anyone and seriously delicious.
+A twist on a childhood favorite this Copy Cat Little Debbie Zebra Cake is fun for anyone and seriously delicious.
 Perfect for birthdays or just because.

-Who didn’t love Hostess Zebra Cakes growing up?
+Who didn’t love Little Debbie Zebra Cakes growing up?
 My kids absolutely adore them and I still can’t keep these sweets loving paws off of them!
 They’ve created fun zebra cake flavored spin off creations now too.

 But who can resist the delicious nostalgia of a snack cake turned into a full size layer cake!!
 I mean seriously look at this thing.
-How can you not want to faceplant into this Copy Cat Hostess Zebra cake and just relive your childhood bite after bite?
+How can you not want to faceplant into this Copy Cat Little Debbie Zebra cake and just relive your childhood bite after bite?

 Why you’ll love this cake:

 - Creamy filling that isn’t too sweet

 - A grown up version of a childhood favorite